Skip to main content

 One of you buys the other out, or you sell up

-When both parties in the marriage are involved in the business, things can become more complex.
+Things can become more complicated when both parties in the marriage are involved in the business.
 You might both have equal shares or directorship status, for instance.

 If the divorce is amicable, you may be able to work something out which allows you both to retain your shares and role in the company.
-Unfortunately, this might not be a practical option, so you could instead decide to offer to buy your ex-partner’s shares, or sell them yours.
+If this isn’t practical then you might decide to make an offer to buy your ex-partner’s shares, or sell them yours instead.

 Ongoing maintenance payments